 Best paper: Kensizer 30-pack dual-sided yellow sticky gnat traps

-You can adopt the old-fashioned method and hang a dual-sided sticky trap to get rid of your mosquito problem for about $2 per sheet.
-These paper traps are used to catch flying pests such as mosquitoes and gnats.
+You can adapt the old-fashioned method and hang a dual-sided sticky trap to eliminate your mosquito problem for about $2 per sheet.
+These paper traps catch flying pests such as mosquitoes and gnats.
 They are far less expensive than ordinary plug-in mosquito traps, reducing the need for chemical insecticides.

 Indoor mosquito traps or outdoor only?

-Some are intended for indoor usage, while others are intended for outdoor use.
+Some are for indoor use, while others are for outdoor use.
 Indoor traps are typically not water-resistant and have narrower ranges, whereas outdoor traps require high volumes of carbon dioxide.

 An overview of indoor mosquito traps